tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/容器实例指南/运维/开启日志采集_intl_en.md

 <dx-alert infotype="notice" title="">
 If role authorization capability is required when enabling log collection feature, the role bound to the instance must have write permission of "cls:pushLog".
+For details, see [Creating a Container Instance](https://www.tencentcloud.com/document/product/457/47857#.E5.88.9B.E5.BB.BA.E5.AE.B9.E5.99.A8.E5.AE.9E.E4.BE.8B).
 Only one role can be bound to the container instance.
 </dx-alert>

 ​